mnieber/gen/docs/snippets/blocks.md

-# Blocks
+# :Blocks

 ## Snippet (./specs/foo/spec.rst)

 ```
-# The foo:project
+# The donations:project (block 1)

-The foo:project uses the bar:service and the baz:service. :It /shows the welcome:screen.
+The donation:project uses:
+- the backend:service and
+- the frontend:service.

+:It /manages the donation:process.

-## The bar:service
+## The frontend:service (block 2)

+The frontend:service /has
-The bar:service /has a welcome:endpoint that is /used in the welcome:screen.
+- a donations:view that is /used in the donation:process.
+- :It has a :readme-doc.

-### Details
+### Details (block 3)

-The welcome:screen also /shows a baz:banner.
+The donations:view
+  /run the donations:query.

-## The baz:service and its baz:banner
+## The backend:service and the donations:query (block 4)

+The backend:service:
-The baz:service /has a welcome:endpoint. :It /defines the baz:banner.
+- /has a donations:query.
+- :It has a :readme-doc.

 ```

 ## Fact

-Every section of the :spec-file defines a block.
-The section title defines the block title.
-Here, we see a block with title `The foo:project` and three more blocks with different titles.
+Every section of the :spec-file defines a :block.
+Here, we see a :block with title `The donations:project` and three more :blocks with different titles.
+Note that this example is a bit contrived to illustrate different (edge) cases.

 ## Fact

-There are special rules that determine which :blocks describe which :terms.
-Moonleap uses this information to determine if a :term introduces a new :resource, and to determine which :creation-rules must be used to create it.
+When Moonleap encounters a :term in a :block, then it checks whether a :resource for that :term already exists.
+If not, then:

+- it finds out which :block describes the :term;
+- it finds the correct :creation-rule in the :scopes of that block and creates the :resource;
+- it finds any addition :rules in the :scopes of that block (that match the :term) and runs them.

 ## Fact

-In general, the question we must answer is: if a :blocks mentions a :term, then which :block is describing that :term?
-To answer this question we use the notion of "competing blocks".
+To find out which :block describes a :term, we use the notion of "competing blocks".
 For any block, it's competing blocks are:

 - the block itself
 - all its (grand)child blocks